ucdart/ucdart.github.io/_blog/2018-06-10-high-efficiency-oscillator-design-2.md

 For the CMOS oscillator, the simulated $\|A_{opt}\|$ is almost 1 whereas it's ~3.3 for the SiGe:C HBT.
 This is probably due to the higher current gain of the HBT transistor.

 Lastly, we note that although the respective theories of Vehovec and Spence seem to deviate from the true $A_{opt}$ (assuming that the brute-force non-linear simulations are accurate enough), they still seem reasonable as a first approximation.
-In the next couple of blog posts, we will show that reality is not easy on us.
+In the next couple of blog posts, we will show that reality is unfortunately not that easy on us.
 We will also explain how to perform the simulations for those of you that have been wondering.

 ### References